 Disagreements are a normal part of all relationships, especially if the subject is an emotional one.
 So, we need to find a way to address differences while being respectful and diplomatic.
-When you meet a new person, who has different opinions from you on issues you feel strongly about, try and avoid getting into situations where you come into direct disagreement with them.
-If you do enter a disagreement, even if it seems difficult, do not do the following:
+If your friends, classmates, or social groups have different opinions from you on issues you feel strongly about, try and avoid getting into situations where you come into direct disagreement with them.